Rhian Daniel MA MSc PhD

 I am co-organiser of the Advanced Statistical Modelling module for the MSc in Medical Statistics, and am responsible for the delivery of the first half of this module which covers various topics in statistical causal inference.

-I have been involved in external short course teaching, in Nairobi (on missing data) and in Bologna, Turin, Uppsala, Rome, Swansea, Cambridge and Exeter (causal inference).
+I have been involved in external short course teaching, in Nairobi (on missing data) and in Rome, Florence, Turin, Bologna, Stockholm, Uppsala, Oslo, Cardiff, Swansea, Edinburgh, Glasgow, Cambridge, Exeter, York, Manchester, Bristol, the UK-CIM and the RSS in London (causal inference).

-I am interested in statistical methods for dealing with time-dependent confounding in longitudinal observational studies, particularly when this confounding is "strong", and also on the related problem of estimating direct and indirect causal effects, particularly in the presence of intermediate confounding and/or multiple mediators.
+I am interested in statistical methods for dealing with time-dependent confounding in longitudinal observational studies and also in the related problem of estimating direct and indirect causal effects, particularly in the presence of intermediate confounding and/or multiple mediators.

 My current Sir Henry Dale fellowship, Statistical methods for studying multidimensional mediators of genetic associations with chronic diseases, focusses on the use of causal inference methods, particularly mediation analysis with multiple mediators, for high-dimensional omics data.